Table of Contents

 This drill is probably the easiest one that you can do on your own.
 A groundstroke has to be hit after the ball has bounced off the ground.

-Since the wall allows the ball to bounce easily, it becomes easier for the player to practice the groundstrokes.
+Since the wall allows the ball to bounce easily, it becomes easier for beginner pickleball players to practice the groundstrokes.
 Also, there are no restrictions on the area to play this shot, so you can move freely.

 But you must not merely hit the ball once it hits the ground, instead practice the forehand and backhand grips to do this.